cdk8s-team/cdk8s-examples/typescript/hello-include/README.md

-# Hello CRD
+# Hello Include

-This example application shows how to use cdk8s to define [custom resources](https://cdk8s.io/docs/latest/cli/import/#crds).
+This example application shows how to use the [`Include`](https://cdk8s.io/docs/latest/basics/include/) construct.

 #### 1) Synthesize the Kubernetes manifests